Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 Not all breaches are GDPR violations, but some are very likely to be.
 And with violations will come fines, bans, and reputational damage.
 Great reasons to minimize breaches and maximize PII control, security, and transparency at your business.

-Preparing for GDPR
+Preparing for GDPR compliance

 It almost doesn’t matter whether your business is a GDPR controller, processor, or both.
-GDPR still represents a clarion call to all IT decision makers to devote serious attention to knowing where, when, and why PII traverses any part of their business’ IT estate.
+GDPR still represents a clarion call to all IT decision-makers to devote serious attention to knowing where, when, and why PII traverses any part of their business’ IT estate.

 The knowledge you need starts with whatever your business knows about the core of its IT infrastructure.
 This includes your endpoint devices, your servers, your cloud-based services, and your most critical applications.
 You also need to be able to map and track the interconnections that link all of those elements to one another and to your users.